sonnywerb/cs352-IT/project2/readme.txt

-We used Python 3 for this project.
+Used Python 3 for this project.

 **Project Overview**
 Implement the DNS protocol for a full resolver without usage of gethostbyname or any similar functions.